 Designing Courses in the Age of AI

-Some instructors are asking how these systems change what students need and want to learn, others are exploring ways that AI can enhance students’ learning, and all of us are considering how to adapt our individual courses.
+Some instructors are asking how these systems change what students need and want to learn, others are exploring ways that AI can enhance students’ learning, and all of us are considering how to adapt our individual courses and in particular our assessments.
 Below are suggestions to assist instructors in prioritizing your efforts as you explore the impacts of AI on teaching.

 Communicate with your students about AI policies and expectations in your course

-AI can be used by students as references, tools and even a collaboration tool, but can also be used to avoid doing assigned work.
-While some instructors may encourage students to use AI resources, others may forbid their use.
-It’s critical, therefore, to be upfront and clear about how you expect students to interact with AI tools in your course.
-Students are already experienced adapting to a variety of academic integrity policies in each of their courses since expectations for collaboration, citations and tool use vary class by class.
+While some instructors may encourage students to use AI tools, others may restrict their use or forbid them entirely.
+It’s critical, therefore, to be upfront and clear about how you expect students to interact with AI tools in your course and in each of your assignment.
+Students are already required to adapt to a variety of academic integrity policies in each of their courses, since expectations for collaboration, citations and tool use vary class by class.
+Clarity about appropriate and inappropriate uses of AI at the syllabus and assignment level help students navigate the widely disparate perspectives they are encountering.

-For advice and Tufts examples to help you get started writing your statement, visit Developing Syllabus Statements for AI (CELT)
+For Tufts examples and guidance to help you get started writing your statement, visit Developing Syllabus Statements for AI (CELT)

 Revise course assignments to minimize the value of outsourcing thinking to an AI

 Here are some approaches that can both promote deeper learning experiences for students and dissuade their use of shortcuts such as AI tools in assignments.
-For more ideas see Part 1 of the series Addressing Academic Integrity in the Age of AI , “Beyond AI Detection – Rethinking Academic Assessments.”
+For more ideas see Part 1 of the series Addressing Academic Integrity in the Age of AI , “Beyond AI Detection – Rethinking Academic Assessments and Part 2: The AI Marble Layer Cake – Reconsidering In-Class and Out-of-Class Learning & Assessment.

 Emphasize process over product